usnistgov/SFA/README.md

 **You must install and run the NIST version of the STEP File Analyzer and Viewer before running your own version.**

-- Go to the [STEP File Analyzer and Viewer](https://www.nist.gov/services-resources/software/step-file-analyzer) and click on the link to Download the STEP File Analyzer and Viewer
+- Go to the [STEP File Analyzer and Viewer](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer) and click on the link to Download the STEP File Analyzer and Viewer
 - Submit the form to get a link to download sfa-n.nn.zip
-- Extract STEP-File-Analyzer.exe from the zip file and run it.
+- Extract step-file-analyzer-and-viewer.exe from the zip file and run it.
 This will install the IFCsvr toolkit that is used to read STEP files.
 - Generate a spreadsheet or CSV files for at least one STEP file.
 This will install the STEP schema files for the IFCsvr toolkit.

 Download the SFA files from the GitHub 'source' directory to a directory on your computer.